rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

     #     or
     #     No resources found

-    # This error can occur if you run the command too early / don't give Big Bang
+    # The above errors could be seen if you run the command too early
-    # enough time to finish installing.
+    # Give Big Bang some time to finish installing, then run the following command to check it's status

     k get po -A
     ```

-* If after running `k get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, it means you need to wait longer
+* If after running `k get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, then you need to wait longer

     ```console
     NAMESPACE           NAME                                                READY   STATUS              RESTARTS   AGE